cg-1256/suricata/README.md

 # Suricata

 ## Repo Specific Read Me
 This repository is a repository for my dissertation project, that is building upon the current work done on hte Suricata tool.
 The changes made have primarily been made during Spring 2025.

+The datasets used to train and test the ML algorithms are stored in the 'dataset' directory of this repostitory.

 ## Standard Read Me